matloff/fasteR/README.md

 [1] "OJ" "VC"
 ```

+The categorical variable here is **supp**, the name the creator of this
+dataset chose for the supplement.
+We see that there are two categories
-The supplements were either orange juice or Vitamin C.
+(*levels*), either orange juice or Vitamin C.

 Factors can sometimes be a bit tricky to work with, but the above is
 enough for now.
 Let's see how to apply the notion in the current
 dataset.

-Let's compare mean tooth length for the two types of supplements:
+Let's compare mean tooth length for the two types of supplements.
+(The reader should take the next few lines slowly.
+You'll get it, but
+there is a quite a bit going on here.)

 ``` r
 > tgoj <- tg[tg$supp == 'OJ',]